Techtonica/curriculum/web/html-forms.md

 After the user enters the details, the data or the information is passed for further processing.
 Input field of type submit is taken to submit the data and action is specified corresponding to it.
 In case of non AJAX forms the action is GET.
 The get request includes all the data in the URL.
-Following code snippet shows the illustration of submission of form.
+Following code, the snippet shows the illustration of the submission of the form.
 ```
 <form action="/submit_action.php" method="get">
   <label for="name">Name:</label>